Service dress uniform: Israel

-When founded in 1948, only khaki combat uniforms were issued to the Israeli Defence Force Ground Arm.
+When founded in 1948, only khaki combat uniforms were issued to the Israeli Defense Forces Ground Arm.
 In April, 1948, the first military parade was held, in which soldiers wore the Hittlemacher hat, a square cap with a flap at the back to protect the neck from sun exposure.
 A winter uniform similar to British Army No. 2 Dress was introduced in the 1950s, and uniforms similar to British Army Barrack Dress was often worn for ceremonial parades from the 1950s and 1960s.
 For female soldiers, these uniforms included skirts, brown dress shoes (known as Golda shoes for Golda Meir) and caps similar to those worn by airline stewardesses known as rooster caps.

 Presently, the Madei Alef uniforms serves as the IDF's service dress uniform.
 Made out of rayon, the uniforms consist of a shirt, trousers, sweater, jacket or blouse, and shoes or boots.
 The general service dress uniform is coloured olive-green, although the Madei Alef uniforms used by the Israeli Sea Corps and Air Force are coloured beige.

+Spain

+The five service branches of the Spanish Armed Forces each maintain their own variant of service dress.